 While others may feel like the Black Ops franchise eventually overtook Modern Warfare, in my opinion, this is the pinnacle of the Call of Duty franchise.

 Modern Warfare 2 had it all.
-The franchise’s best campaign, featuring an over-the-top story, varied, colorful, and well-designed campaign environments, an amazing score from Hans Zimmer, and the same, addictive multiplayer we all know and love.
+The franchise’s best campaign features an over-the-top story, varied, colorful, and well-designed campaign environments, and a fantastic score from Hans Zimmer.
+Of course, it has the same addictive multiplayer we all know and love.